LukeZurg22/SS14_I2P/README.md

 - **If the resulting paper image is jagged / indented** that's because the image is too big, and SS14 automatically indents it on the Paper.
 It's a SS14 issue with your UI.
 Best ways to fix are either to make the image itself smaller, or adjust the width of the paper.

 ## Alternatives
 I wont lie, there are programs like this.
-Namely python scripts, which is what inspired me to make this.
-But i found those scripts  not as nice to use as a neat, clean UI, which there wasn't any as far as I could find.
-Nowhere I looked had one, so I made one.
+Namely python scripts but i found those scripts not as nice to use as a neat, which is what inspired me to make a program with a clean UI that otherwise didn't exist anywhere else that I could find.

 ---